The Five Fundamentals

 My goal in this letter is to help you understand a bit more about how I see marketing in an overall sense (for what it’s worth), see if I’m a fit to help you and help you to clarify your own understanding of marketing (much more important).

-The first step is to get a basic understanding of marketing.
+The first fundamental is to get a basic understanding of marketing.

 Most conscious entrepreneurs are a bit allergic to marketing.
 They don’t like it and what it stands for.